Caeadyen/Inception/README.md

 As asked for by the Subject, there are a lot of important variable stored in an .env file.
 Without the file the Project doesn't start.

+---

+In the sample-env you see all the variables that are needed for the Project.